DragonBuild/dragon/DragonGen/README.md

-# DragonBuild/NinjaGenerators
+# DragonBuild/DragonGen

-This folder contains the generation scripts that build build.ninja files.
+This folder contains the generation script that builds build.ninja files.

-It includes some templates and a wrapper for them.

-You can make your own with simple shell scripting.
-DragonMake files are just bash variable declarations.
+It uses the ninja_syntax python script that comes packaged with ninja, although we have our own copy, in case we need to modify it later.